Header montage showing statue of Wiliam Armstrong and the Swing Bridge in Newcastle

 A monument to British engineering in Venice

-The work to restore the Armstrong Mitchell crane in the Venice Arsenale is currently being undertaken by the Biennale organisation, using European funds designated by Rome.
-For centuries, the Arsenale was a mighty naval base.
+Work to restore the Armstrong Mitchell crane in the Venice Arsenale is being undertaken by the Biennale organisation